KhronosGroup/Vulkan-Hpp/docs/Usage.md

 ```

 Some Vulkan operations such as `vkAcquireNextImageKHR` have **multiple** success states instead of only `vk::Result::eSuccess`.
-Their equivalents in Vulkan-Hpp always return `vk::ResultValue<SomeType>` that needs to be inspected.
+Their equivalents in Vulkan-Hpp always return `vk::ResultValue<SomeType>` which must be inspected, on top of throwing exceptions when 'error states' are reached.

 Consider the following example:

 ```c++